 There are several ways to obtain additional information about current regulations and, more specifically, about your own property:

 - Online - Flood Insurance Rate Maps

-- In person - You can speak with a trained permit technician or pick up additional information at the Permit Center located in the Public Service Center, 1300 Franklin St., Vancouver.
+- In person - You can speak with a trained permit technician or pick up additional information at the Permit Center, on the first floor of the Public Service Center, 1300 Franklin St., Vancouver.

 - By telephone - Contact Community Development Permit Services at 360.397.2375 ext.
 4489 for information and prior to undertaking any activity within the floodplain.
 Report violations to Clark County Code Enforcement at 360.397.2375 ext.
 4184.